-We plan to elect to be taxed as a real estate investment trust, or REIT, under U.S. federal income tax laws commencing with our contemplated taxable year ending December 31, 2015.
+Our business strategy is conducive to a more favorable tax structure whereby we may qualify and elect to be treated as a real estate investment trust ("REIT") for U.S. federal income tax purposes.
+We plan to elect to be taxed as REIT under U.S. federal income tax laws commencing with our contemplated taxable year ending December 31, 2015.
 We believe that, commencing with 2015, we will have been organized and have operated in such a manner as to qualify for taxation as a REIT under all of the federal income tax laws, and we intend to continue to operate in such a manner.
 We, however, cannot provide assurances that we will operate in a manner so as to qualify or remain qualified as a REIT.
-For additional information refer to Note 9 - "Income Taxes."